 Most people wrongly equate short-term memory loss with dementia.

-While people with dementia usually do have problems with their short-term memory, rest assured that not all memory loss is caused by dementia and most memory loss is not serious.
-(5)
+While people with dementia usually do have problems with their short-term memory, not all short-term memory loss is caused by dementia and it is usually not serious.

 Here are some signs that your short-term memory loss falls within the normal range and is nothing to be alarmed about: